aagricola/18-IM/week-8_Intro-Arduino/README.md

 related data elements.
 For your methods, select clear names to help yourself stay organized.
 Remember, the methods are used to change the values of the properties and to perform actions based on the properties’ values.

-[Getting Started with p5.js](http://people.uncw.edu/tompkinsj/112/JavaScript/GettingStartedwithP5js.pdf) has an entire chapter on objects that is very useful to read through and it's where the above information is sourced from!

 ## Arduino

 [Arduino Documentary](https://vimeo.com/18539129)